#GetFried in Juliette, Georgia!

 Kennington’s Pillar to Post

-Across from the Opry House, you’ll find Kennington’s, a small shop known for its Georgia Grown specialty food items, like cane syrup, pecans, and handcrafted, antique and vintage furniture.
+Across from the Opry House, you’ll find Kennington’s, a small shop known for its Georgia Grown specialty food items, like cane syrup, pecans, and handcrafted, antique, and vintage furniture.
+Open only on Saturdays and Sundays.

 Outdoor Theater